kilpkonn/msc-thesis/main.typ

 == Research Questions
 The research questions for this thesis are:
 - How to implement tactic based term search for programming language Rust?
-- How to evealuate the fitness of the term search?
+- How to evaluate the fitness of the term search?
-- How can term serch be used for autocompletion?
+- How can term search be used for autocompletion?
 #todo("This and previous subsection seeb kind of same.
 Should I delete one or...?
 On the other hand people keep telling we should have both but I've yet to see an example where both exist without duplication.")

 = Background / State of the art (week 1)